-- 5 understanding, quantifying and modelling it from disciplines such as engineering, geomorphology, geology and ecology.
-River bank erosion involves interconnected physical, chemical and biological processes (e.g., Hooke, 1979; ASCE, 1998; Rinaldi and Darby, 2008), resulting in a complex phenomenon that is difficult to thoroughly understand and predict (e.g., Siviglia and Crosato, 2016).
-Predicting and monitoring bank erosion is necessary for sound river management strategies and also important for both socio-economic problems, such as preventing material losses (e.g., Nardi et al., 2013), and environmental challenges, for instance, promoting habitat diversity through river restoration (e.g., Florsheim et al., 2008) and - improving water quality (e.g., Reneau et al., 2004).
+Siviglia and Crosato, 2016).
+Predicting and monitoring bank erosion is necessary for sound river management strategies and also important for both socio-economic problems, such as preventing material losses (e.g., Nardi et al., 2013), and environmental challenges, for instance, promoting habitat diversity through river restoration (e.g., Florsheim et al., 2008) and improving water quality (e.g., Reneau et al., 2004).

 Bank erosion can be monitored with different spatial resolutions, time frequencies and accuracies.
 The techniques that identify the temporal change in vertical bank profiles detect and quantify the different phases of the erosion cycle (Thorne and Tovey, 1981).
-This characteristic helps distinguishing the factors influencing bank erosion and their relative role

-- 15 in the whole process (e.g., Henshaw et al., 2013).
+This characteristic helps distinguishing the factors influencing bank erosion and their relative role in the whole process (e.g., Henshaw et al., 2013).
 On the other hand, a simple record of sequential mass failure events (see Fukuoka, 1994, for a graph of failure-driven retreat) is sufficient to track rates of local bankline retreat and estimate eroded volumes, but does not provide further information on the role of single factors governing the bank erosion process.
 In navigable rivers, for instance, it is important to differentiate the effects of vessel-induced waves from the effects of river flow, as well as those of high flows and water level fluctuations.
-This requires high spatial resolution and relatively frequent - 20 measurements that usually involve expensive equipment and field logistics when monitoring large extensions.
-In this context, Structure from Motion (SfM) photogrammetry appears a promising low-costeasy-to-use technique to measure bank erosion processes along extensive distances (Fonstad et al., 2013).
+This requires high spatial resolution and relatively frequent measurements that usually involve expensive equipment and field logistics when monitoring large extensions.
+In this context, Structure from Motion (SfM) photogrammetry appears a promising low-cost technique to measure bank erosion processes along extensive distances (Fonstad et al., 2013).

-We apply investigate whether the resolution, precision and frequency of acquisition of SfM applied-with imagery from a low-cost multi-rotor Unmanned Aerial Vehicle (UAV) to measure horizontal and vertical bank alignments at the process scale along a mid-sized river reach with a standard workflow.
-In order to do that, we compare the SfM-based Digital Surface Model (DSM) with Real-Time Kinematic (RTK) GPS measurements and Airborne Laser Scanning (ALS), and analyse erosion features in bank profiles.
-We -considering the erosion cycle as a reference to distinguish approaches that measure bank erosion in qualitative terms, and we define a minimum required resolution and accuracy of 1/25 times the bank height, for quantitative analysis.
+We investigate whether the resolution, precision and frequency of acquisition of SfM applied with imagery from a low-cost multi-rotor Unmanned Aerial Vehicle (UAV) is capable of monitoring banks at the process scale along a middle-size river reach.
+In order to do that, we compare the SfM-based Digital Surface Model (DSM) with Real-Time Kinematic (RTK) GPS measurements and Airborne Laser Scanning (ALS), and analyse erosion features in bank profiles considering the erosion cycle as a reference to distinguish approaches that measure bank erosion.
 The case study is a 1.2 km straight river reach with complex vertical scarps.
 This type of linear domain with vertical surfaces represent challenges to the UAV-SfM application, since special UAV paths and camera angles may be needed to capture the bank area and rather aligned GCPs along banks may result in rotated solutions during the model linear transformation.